wealdtech/chaind/README.md

 Pruning data removes data older than a certain age from the two database tables mentioned above.
 Pruning is set for each table individually and so it is possible to prune either or both of the tables, and to have different retentions for each.
 For example, the following configuration:

-It is also possible to retain data for specific validator pubkey.
+It is also possible to retain data for specific validator pubkeys.
 ```yaml
 summarizer:
   validators: